pghvlaans/sbotools/man/post-release/sbotools.1.md

 upgrade process begins.
 Some scripts that repackage binaries are known to fail solib tests invariably.
-Use **sbohints \--ignore-tests** with one or more scripts to skip them. **\--all-plus-failures** skips packages with solib issues only in the */opt* directory automatically.
+Use **sbohints \--ignore-tests** with one or more scripts to skip them. **\--all-plus-failures** skips packages with solib issues only in the */opt* directory automatically unless [sboupgrade(1)](sboupgrade.1.md) is running interactively.

 A limited number of SlackBuilds download files when running, which some users consider a security risk.
 Set **NONET** to **TRUE** to prevent